-David-Fisher/REX/Shutterstock“Love is dead,” we say, reading yet another story of a celebrity split (these are the most shocking break-ups of the last five years).
+David-Fisher/REX/Shutterstock“Love is dead,” we say, reading yet another story of a celebrity split.
 We likely don’t know the Hollywood stars, let alone have a close relationship with them, and yet, here we are mourning the tragedy with friends and on social media as if it were a personal loss.

 Apparently, it’s not unusual to feel completely heartsick over a celebrity breakup, according to Lindsay Henderson, PsyD, a psychologist who treats patients virtually via telehealth app, LiveHealthOnline.
 “Generally speaking, part of the general public’s ever-present fascination with the lives of celebrities stems from the fact that we tend to view celebrities as successful people,” she says.
 “As such, we strive to emulate, replicate, or learn from their actions in an attempt to be successful ourselves.”